-- Office security systems are in place to protect confidential information, including processes to ensure: - o third parties cannot overhear confidential conversations lawyers and staff have both within and outside the physical office - o client files and other confidential material are not left in publically accessible areas - client confidentiality is guarded when visitors enter private areas (e.g. lawyer or staff offices) - copiers, fax machines and mail services are located such that confidential information cannot be seen by persons not employed by or associated with the firm - □ Processes are in place that ensure reasonable security measures are taken when removing physical records or technological devices from the office - □ Processes are in place to ensure that closed files and other documents stored off-site are kept secure and confidential
+- Office security systems are in place to protect confidential information, including processes to ensure: - third parties cannot overhear confidential conversations lawyers and staff have both within and outside the physical office - client files and other confidential material are not left in publically accessible areas

-- Securing Personal Information: A Self-Assessment Tool for Organizations (OIPC) - Guidelines for Practising Ethically with New Information Technologies (CBA) - Practice Resource: Cloud computing due diligence guidelines (January 2012) - Practice Resource: Cloud computing checklist (January 2013) - Privacy Breaches: Tools and Resources (OIPC) - Professionalism: Practice Management (September 2016) - Code of Professional Conduct for British Columbia [Chapter 3.3: Confidentiality; Chapter 3.5: Preservation of Clients' Property; Chapter 6.1: Supervision; Chapter 6.2: Students] - Law Society Rules 2015 [Rule 10-3: Records; Rule 10-4: Security of Records]
+- client confidentiality is guarded when visitors enter private areas (e.g. lawyer or staff offices) - copiers, fax machines and mail services are located such that confidential information cannot be seen by persons not employed by or associated with the firm - Processes are in place that ensure reasonable security measures are taken when removing physical records or technological devices from the office - □ Processes are in place to ensure that closed files and other documents stored off-site are kept secure and confidential

-INDICATOR 4: Is electronic data protected by appropriate security measures?
+- Securing Personal Information: A Self-Assessment Tool for Organizations (OIPC) - Guidelines for Practising Ethically with New Information Technologies (CBA) - Practice Resource: Cloud computing due diligence guidelines (January 2012) - Practice Resource: Cloud computing checklist (January 2013) - Privacy Breaches: Tools and Resources (OIPC) - Professionalism: Practice Management (September 2016) - Tech Security for Lawyers (Spring 2012 Benchers' Bulletin) - Code of Professional Conduct for British Columbia [Chapter 3.3: Confidentiality; Chapter 3.5: Preservation of Clients' Property; Chapter 6.1: Supervision; Chapter 6.2: Students] - Law Society Rules 2015 [Rule 10-3: Records; Rule 10-4: Security of Records]

-Data security measures (e.g. encryption software and passwords) are in place to protect confidential information on all computers, laptops, tablets, smartphones, thumb drives and other technological devices Systems are in place to protect electronic data from being compromised by viruses, including ransomware Processes are in place to safeguard against the security risks arising from downloading t
+Indicator 4: Is electronic data protected by appropriate security measures?

-Processes are in place to safeguard against the security risks arising from downloading to phones, flash drives and other portable devices
+Data security measures (e.g. encryption software and passwords) are in place to protect confidential information on all computers, laptops, tablets, smartphones, thumb drives and other technological devices Systems are in place to protect electronic data from being compromised by viruses, including ransomware Processes are in place to safeguard against the security risks arising from downloading to phones, flash drives and other portable devices Processes are in place to protect confidentiality when using cloud-based technologies, including email Processes are in place to protect confidentiality when using social media Electronic data is regularly backed up and stored at a secure off-site location Processes are in place to ensure that third parties with access to computers for maintenance and technical support protect the confidentiality of client information

-Processes are in place to protect confidentiality when using cloud-based technologies, including email Processes are in place to protect confidentiality when using social media Electronic data is regularly backed up and stored at a secure off-site location Processes are in place to ensure that third parties with access to computers for maintenance and technical support protect the confidentiality of client information Electronic data security procedures are reviewed Processes are in place to safeguard electronic data and maintain solicitor-client privilege as pertaining to electronic files when crossing borders (e.g. United States)
+Electronic data security procedures are reviewed Processes are in place to safeguard electronic data and maintain solicitor-client privilege as pertaining to electronic files when crossing borders (e.g. United States)

-- Guidelines for Practising Ethically with New Information Technologies (CBA) - Practice Resource: Cloud computing due diligence guidelines (January 2012) - Practice Resource: Cloud computing checklist (January 2013) - Securing Personal Information: A Self-Assessment Tool for Organizations (OIPC) Code of Professional Conduct for British Columbia [Chapter 3.3: Confidentiality; Chapter 3.5: Preservation of Clients' Property] - Law Society Rules 2015 [Rule 10-3: Records; Rule 10-4: Security of Records]
+- Guidelines for Practising Ethically with New Information Technologies (CBA) - Practice Resource: Cloud computing due diligence guidelines (January 2012) - Practice Resource: Cloud computing checklist (January 2013) - Scams Against Lawyers What Are They and What Can You Do About Them (Fall 2016 Benchers' Bulletin) - BC Lawyers and Cloud Computing (Winter 2016 Benchers' Bulletin) - Making Your E-Communications Secure (Fall 2014 Benchers' Bulletin) - Security Practice Tips (Summer 2014 Benchers' Bulletin) - Tech Security for Lawyers (Spring 2012 Benchers' Bulletin) - Securing Personal Information: A Self-Assessment Tool for Organizations (OIPC) Code of Professional Conduct for British Columbia [Chapter 3.3: Confidentiality; Chapter 3.5: Preservation of Clients' Property] - Law Society Rules 2015 [Rule 10-3: Records; Rule 10-4: Security of Records]

-INDICATOR 5: Are specially tailored procedures employed to protect confidentiality and privacy in the context of space-sharing arrangements?
+Indicator 5: Are specially tailored procedures employed to protect confidentiality and privacy in the context of space-sharing arrangements?